Yuta-chan/ocr-translate-v2/README.md

 # OCR and Translation Automation: Japanese to English

 This project automates the process of extracting text from PDF files in Japanese, translating it to English, and generating an annotated PDF.
-The workflow uses **Tesseract**, **Google Cloud Vision**, and **Deep Translator** to provide an end-to-end solution for OCR and translation tasks.
+The workflow uses **Tesseract** and **Google Translator API** to provide an end-to-end solution for OCR and translation tasks.

 ## Features